 Other areas of counselling I deal with

 The fee is £45 per 50 minute session weekdays, including for evening sessions before 8pm and £55 after 8pm.
-I request payment is by cash or cheque payable at the session.
+I request payment is either by bank transfer on day of session or by cash or cheque payable at the session.

 I hold an enhanced DBS clearance.